openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ### Backup and restore of MicroShift data

-_TODO: 1 backup per ostree deployment_
+To integrate fully with greenboot and ostree deployments MicroShift needs to be able to back up and restore its data.
+If new ostree deployment fails to be healthy and system is rolled back to previous deployment, MicroShift must also roll back in time to data compatible with the older deployment.
+Because device administrator might want to manually go back to older deployment, it means that a backup for that particular deployment must be kept until it disappears from ostree.
+It results in requirement of keeping backup for each deployment separately regardless of the MicroShift version they feature.

+Because difference between two deployments might not be MicroShift itself, but applications that run on top of MicroShift, MicroShift's data is tied to ostree deployment rather than MicroShift version.

 Decision whether to backup or restore is based on file persisted during previous boot (see "Integration with greenboot").
-When file is read to make a decision (but not during dry run), it shall be removed.

-In case of unhealthy first ostree commit there might occur situation that MicroShift upon start is instructed to restore the backup which doesn't exist.
-In such case MicroShift will delete its data directory to perform a clean start.
+That file will be removed after successful operation of backup or restore.

+There might happen situations when backing up data fails, which will block start of MicroShift and result in redboot.
+It might that after reboot, there might be no backup to restore from.
+**What should we do, before starting MicroShift, in such case is an open question**:
+- Delete the data directory
+  - It case result in loss of MicroShift data, which might be problematic if application used PVC and is given a new one after static manifests are applied.
+- Keep the data dir
+  - Risking that the problem will continue to happen resulting in manual intervention

 As a result of investigation and aiming for simplicity for initial implementation, it was decided that backing up MicroShift's data will be done by leveraging using copy-on-write (CoW) functionality.

 CoW is a feature of filesystem (supported by XFS and Btrfs) and it can be used by providing a `--reflink=` param to `cp` option.
 `--reflink=auto` will be used over `--reflink=always` to gracefully fall back to regular copying on filesystems not supporting CoW (ext4, ZFS).
-Backup will be done in `/var/lib/microshift.bak` or similar - it needs to be within the same filesystem/mount.
-Only one backup will be kept.
-Consequent boots will overwrite the backup dir (only if the action is "backup").
+Since CoW is backed by filesystem, it works only within that filesystem.
+For this reason, data will be backed up to directory named after ostree deployment ID inside `/var/lib/microshift.bak/` dir, e.g.
+`/var/lib/microshift.bak/rhel-8497faf62210000ffb5274c8fb159512fd6b9074857ad46820daa1980842d889.0`

-Restore is analogous operation, just in different direction - copying contents of `/var/lib/microshift.bak` to `/var/lib/microshift`.
+Restore operation works the same, just in the other direction - copying contents of `/var/lib/microshift.bak/ostree-deploy-id/` to `/var/lib/microshift/`.

 End user documentation needs to include guidance on setting up filesystem to fullfil requirements for using copy-on-write (e.g. making sure some filesystem options are not disabled).

 ### Contents of MicroShift data backup